-The Audio Collective’s work will build on Clubhouse’s internal Creator Pilot Program – which was announced in December and is aimed at promoting the app’s most active users – and it will also offer services that the platform does not currently provide – such as helping brands produce events and matching them with creators on Clubhouse.
+The Audio Collective’s work was built on Clubhouse’s internal Creator Pilot Program and is aimed at promoting the app’s most active users.
+It will also offer services that the platform does not currently provide, such as helping brands produce events and matching them with creators on Clubhouse.

-The Clubhouse app is only one year old, yet it has been greatly developed over these past twelve months and – according to the analytics firm Apptopia – the app has been downloaded more than 4.7 million times since its introduction last April.
+The Clubhouse app is only one year old, yet it has been greatly developed over these past twelve months.
+According to the analytics firm Apptopia, the app has been downloaded more than 4.7 million times since its introduction last April.
 The company raised more than $100 million in funding in January, placing its valuation at $1 billion, and in light of Clubhouse’s quick rise, companies like Twitter and Facebook are racing to replicate the success of its audio-only format on their own platforms.
 Industry experts see interactive audio as an exciting area that will produce a new wave of stars – and a whole new slate of considerations.

 So far, the creators in the Audio Collective have worked with brands like Showtime, Milk Bar, and Cash App.
 Talent scouts, agents, and marketing executives are looking to Clubhouse to find undiscovered creators and opportunities.
 “We’ve been able to partner creators we met on Clubhouse immediately with Fortune 10 brands,” said Lindsay Fultz, senior vice president of partnerships at Whalar, an influencer marketing agency.
 What is more, according to Adam Davidson, the author of The Passion Economy, “Never before have so many brands, entrepreneurs, influencers, and regular folks had instant access to their most devoted audience.
 Like any transformational medium, it offers new opportunities, and new terrifying pitfalls, and requires a thoughtful, steady guide.
 The Audio Collective is exactly that guide.”

-Audio content creators are still a novelty, but at Brybe.com we believe that they might be the future and we will definitely pay our attention to them, aiming to allow all of our brands to run their influencer marketing campaigns with them!
+Audio content creators are still a novelty, but at Brybe.com we believe that they might be the future.
+We will definitely pay our attention to them, aiming to allow all of our brands to run their influencer marketing campaigns with them!

 All the quotes and authors mentioned above are courtesy of The New York Times.